Dicklesworthstone/ppp_loan_fraud_analysis/blog_post.md

 - Businesses with names including phrases like "Free Money" and "Get Paid"
 - References to luxury brands, suggesting someone's wishlist rather than a real business

+Beyond these standout names, the system examines more subtle patterns in business names.
+In analyze_patterns_in_suspicious_loans.py, the analyze_business_name_patterns function checks for indicators like multiple spaces or special characters, which can suggest automated or sloppy entries.
+It also calculates metrics such as name length and word count.
+For example, the code compares the average name length between suspicious and overall loans, using statistical tests like the t-test to determine if differences are meaningful.
+This helps identify less obvious red flags, like names that are unusually short or generic, complementing the detection of blatant cases.

 ### Beyond the Obvious: The Digital Fingerprints of Fraud

 But not all fraudsters were quite so blatant.
 The more interesting cases required looking at subtle patterns that emerged only when analyzing thousands of applications together.
 Some of these indicators included: